richardcreedon1989/CocktailDB/README.md

 A React cocktail search and randomiser app built with TheCocktailDB API.

+## Development Note

+This application was built with support from Codex CLI, with the author reviewing the implementation in detail throughout.
+The work was developed iteratively, piece by piece, rather than generated in a single pass.

+Changes were mostly reviewed as they were raised, with pull requests checked and merged throughout the build process.
+The final submission was also reviewed carefully by the author before delivery and edited where required.

 ## What The App Does

 - Search cocktails by name.